-Research shows menopause doesn't blunt metabolism—but does that really matter?
+Research shows our metabolism doesn't dim at midlife—but does that really matter?

 by Selene Yeager

 Our society has had a metabolism obsession for decades.
 I cannot count how many times the magazines and publishing houses I worked for cooked up storylines and entire books based on “Mastering Your Metabolism!”

 Conventional wisdom has long held that slowing metabolic rate (the number of calories you burn just living) was to blame for midlife weight gain (for the sake of keeping it simple, I’m not going to go into the blaming and shaming of the diet culture here, which is a problem all its own).
 Everyone’s metabolism was thought to start a steady decline in adulthood, especially after 30, and some believed metabolism took a bigger dip around menopause.
 Moreover, some people were thought to have naturally slow metabolisms.
 Others were thought to have naturally speedy ones.

 These long-held beliefs are mostly false, according to a major study of more than 6,400 people, ages 8 days to 95 years from 29 countries that got a lot of press coverage at the time and continue to pop up, further fanning the flames of our metabolism preoccupation.

 Specifically, the study revealed that our metabolism picks up speed until about 1 year of age, when it hits peak.
 Controlling for size and muscle, women and men have similar metabolic rates.
 Metabolism holds steady from 20 to 60, when it starts a gradual, steady decline as we cross into our sixties.

 Interestingly, that part about some people having naturally lower or higher metabolisms holds true.
 Largely overlooked in the hoopla surrounding this study was that about a quarter of the people were outliers and had metabolic rates significantly higher or lower than the average (though their general life pattern followed the same trajectory).